 At Templemoor Infant and Nursery School, ongoing assessment is an integral part of the learning and development processes.
 Staff observe pupils to identify their level of achievement, interests and learning styles.
 These observations are used to shape future planning.
 Practitioners also take into account observations shared by parents and/or carers using 'Wow Moments'.

 At the end of the EYFS, staff complete the EYFS profile for each child.
 Pupils are assessed against the 17 early learning goals, indicating whether they are:

-Meeting expected levels of development Exceeding expected levels or,
+Meeting expected levels of development OR

 Not yet reaching expected levels (‘emerging’)